Uluberia II: Location

 Uluberia II CD Block is bounded by Amta I, Jagatballavpur and Panchla CD Blocks in the north, Uluberia I in the east and south and Bagnan I CD Block in the west.

 It is located 29 km from Howrah, the district headquarters.

 Area and administration

 Uluberia II CD Block has an area of 62.98 km^{2}.
-Uluberia and Bauria police stations serve this CD Block.
+Uluberia, Rajapur and Bauria police stations serve this CD Block.
 Uluberia II panchayat samity has 8 gram panchayats.
 The block has 32 inhabited villages.
 Headquarters of this block is at Bikihakola.

 Topography

 Howrah district is located on the west bank of the Hooghly.
 The Rupnarayan flows on the west and south of the district and the Damodar intersects it.
 The district consists of a flat alluvial plain.

 Gram panchayats

 Gram panchayats of Uluberia II block/panchayat samiti are: Baniban, Basudevpur, Joargori, Khalisani, Raghudevpur, Tehatta-Kantaberia I, Tehatta-Kantaberia II and Tulsiberia.

 Demographics

 Overview

 Rural population is 49.63% of the total population of Howrah district as per 2001 census.
 Scheduled castes account for 15.41% of the population, scheduled tribes 0.44% and Muslims 24.4% of the population.
 As the economy is prevalently industrial, majority of the population depends on industries for a living.
 Only 30% of the population is engaged in cultivation.